a Poetic Medicine workshopwith Birch Dwyerhosted through Zoom

 Until I Have Grown from the Rock: Poems of Hearth and Sanctuary

-Our Ancient Aunts with Their Long Slow Eyes: The Resource of Ancestors
+Our Ancient Great Aunts with Their Long Slow Eyes: The Resource of Ancestors

 Here, Take the Red Brocade Pillow: Poems of Generosity

-The series inspired by Dr. Angeles Arrien’s study of the four seasons.
+The series is inspired by Dr. Angeles Arrien’s study of the four seasons.
 According to Dr. Arrien, indigenous cultures widely consider fall to be the season of wisdom.
-This series is the fourth of four offered throughout 2020, inspired by each season.
-The four-season series will be offered again in 2021, with new poems and material for each theme.
+This series is the fourth of four offered annually, inspired by each season.

 "I love these weekly groups because there is always a moment where you feel ready to go deeper, and it’s so good.
 The other women risk more as well.
 It’s magic.
 Thank you for your expert holding of space, and the nurturing environment.
 I don’t want it to end!" ~Bonnie Minden Ward